Causality-Driven Slow-Down and Speed-Up of Diffusion in Non-Markovian Temporal Networks: Results

-In order to highlight a simple mechanism that can give rise to both a slow-down or speed-up of diffusion, we introduce the following toy model.
+Above, we showed that non-Markovian characteristics alter the causal topology of time-varying complex systems, and that the dynamics of diffusion in such systems can be explained by the resulting changes in the eigenvalue spectrum of higher-order aggregate networks, compared to the first-order aggregate network.
+We further analytically found that, depending on the system under study, non-Markovian characteristics can both slow-down or speed-up diffusion dynamics.
+In the following, we further investigate the mechanism behind the speed-up and slow-down by a model in which order-correlations can mitigate or enforce topology-driven limitations of diffusion speed.
 The model generates non-Markovian temporal networks consistent with a uniformly weighted aggregate network with two interconnected communities, each consisting of a random $4$-regular graph with $50$ nodes.
-A parameter $\sigma \in (-1,1)$ controls whether two-paths between nodes in \emph{different} communities are - compared to a ``Markovian'' realization - over- ($\sigma>0$) or under-represented ($\sigma<0$).
+A parameter $\sigma \in (-1,1)$ controls whether time-respecting paths between nodes in \emph{different} communities are - compared to a ``Markovian'' realisation - over- ($\sigma>0$) or under-represented ($\sigma<0$).
 The Markovian case coincides with $\sigma=0$.
-Realizations generated for any parameter $\sigma$ are consistent with the same weighted aggregate network (see supplementary material included in this article for model details).
-Fig.~\ref{fig:sigma} shows the effect of $\sigma$ on the entropy growth rate ratio $\Lambda_H$ (blue, dashed line) and the predicted slow-down $\mathcal{S}^*$ (black, solid line).
-All non-Markovian realizations of the model (i.e. $\sigma \neq 0$) exhibit an entropy growth rate ratio $\Lambda_H<1$.
-Whether this results in a speed-up ($\mathcal{S}^*<1$) or slow-down ($\mathcal{S}^*>1$) depends on how order correlations are aligned with community structures.
-For $\sigma<0$, time-respecting paths across communities are \emph{inhibited} and diffusion slows down compared to the aggregate network ($\mathcal{S}^*(\mathbf{T}^{(2)}) > 1$).
-For $\sigma>0$, non-Markovian properties \emph{enforce} time-respecting paths across communities and thus \emph{mitigate the decelerating effect of community structures} on diffusion dynamics ($\mathcal{S}^*(\mathbf{T}^{(2)}) < 1$)~\cite{Salathe2010}.
-This intuitive interpretation can be substantiated by a spectral analysis (see supplementary material included in this article).
+An important aspect of this model is that realisations generated for any parameter $\sigma$ are consistent with the same weighted aggregate network.
+The parameter $\sigma$ exclusively influences the temporal ordering of interactions, but neither their frequency, topology nor their temporal distribution (see Supplementary Note 1 for model details and mathematical proofs).
+Fig.~\ref{fig:model} (a) shows the effect of $\sigma$ on the entropy growth rate ratio $\Lambda_H$ (blue, dashed line) and the predicted slow-down $\mathcal{S}^*$ (black, solid line).